-Congratulations on your acceptance and welcome to the iSchool!
+Congratulations and welcome to the iSchool!
 We look forward to having you join us.
-This checklist for newly admitted graduate students will help you stay on track and transition smoothly.

-Please read these instructions closely, as most steps must be completed prior to the first day of classes:
+Please read these instructions closely, as most steps must be completed prior to the first day of classes.
+You can find your start date using the Syracuse University Academic Calendar.

 Review required checklist for incoming graduate students